smorad/um_cisc_7404/10_dpg.typ

 Left policy, more uncertain/random

 ==
-In maximum entropy RL, we change the objective #pause
+Consider our RL objective #pause

 $ argmax_(theta_pi) bb(E)[ cal(G)(bold(tau)) | s_0; theta_pi] = argmax_(theta_pi) sum_(t=0)^oo gamma^t bb(E)[cal(R)(s_(t+1)) | s_0; theta_pi] $ #pause

-We consider the entropy in the return #pause
+In max-entropy RL, we consider the entropy in the return #pause

 $ argmax_(theta_pi) bb(E)[ cal(H)(bold(tau)) | s_0; theta_pi] = \ argmax_(theta_pi) sum_(t=0)^oo gamma^t bb(E)[cal(R)(s_(t+1)) | s_0; theta_pi] + gamma^t H(pi (a | s_t; theta_pi)) $ #pause

-We want a policy that is both random and maximizes the return
+We learn a policy that maximizes the return and *behaves randomly*

 ==
 $ argmax_(theta_pi) bb(E)[ cal(H)(bold(tau)) | s_0; theta_pi] = \ argmax_(theta_pi) sum_(t=0)^oo gamma^t (bb(E)[cal(R)(s_(t+1)) | s_0; theta_pi] + H(pi (dot | s_t; theta_pi))) $ #pause

 *Question:* Why do want policy entropy?
-Lowers the return
+Lowers the return #pause

 *Answer:* No good theoretical reason, helpful in practice #pause
 - There are theoretical reasons, but they are not very good #pause
 - Better exploration during training #pause
-- More stable training (explain further in offline RL)
+- More stable training (harder for policy to exploit Q function) #pause
+    - Further discussion in offline RL lecture

 ==
+We are talking about the policy like it is random $ pi (a | s; theta_pi)$ #pause

-DDPG is based on a deterministic policy $mu$ #pause
+DDPG is based on a deterministic policy $a = mu(s, theta_mu)$ #pause

 A deterministic policy $mu$ has no entropy (it is not random) #pause

-But for SAC, I talk about $pi$ and policy entropy #pause
+What is going on?
 How is this possible? #pause

 Consider a function $f: S times Theta times bb(R) |-> A$ #pause